wangziqi2013/wangziqi2013.github.io/_posts/2021-05-09-clobber-nvm.markdown

    flush dirty data at transaction commit as per undo logging protocol.
    Also the paper implies that there is only one log object per-thread, meaning that the log has to be trimmed at every transaction commit.
+   But the authors should really have said that explicitly.

 This paper presents Clobber-NVM, a transactional framework for Non-Volatile Memory using recovery-via-resumption.
 The paper noted that previous undo or redo logging-based schemes are inefficient, since they need to persist all